 - 1. Prepare the installation site (page 2-5).
 Ensure the physical environment is properly prepared, including having the correct network cabling ready to connect to the switch and having an appropriate location for the switch.
 Please see page 2-4 for some installation precautions. - 2.
 Install mini-GBICs (optional-page 2-7).
 The switch has four slots for installing mini-GBICs.
 Depending on where you will install the switch, it may be easier to install the mini-GBICs first.
 Note that mini-GBICs can be hot swapped-they can be installed or removed while the switch is powered on. - 3.
 Verify the switch passes self test (page 2-9).
-This is a simple process of plugging the switch into a power source and observing that the LEDs on the switch's front panel indicate correct switch operation. - 4.
+Plug the switch into a power source and observe the LEDs on the switch's front panel that they indicate correct switch operation. - 4.
 Mount the switch (page 2-11).
-The Switch 2800 Series devices can be mounted in a 19-inch telco rack, in an equipment cabinet, or on a horizontal surface. - 5.
-Connect power to the switch (page 2-17).
+The Series 2810 Switch devices can be mounted in a 19-inch telco rack, in an equipment cabinet, on a horizontal surface, on the wall. - 5.
+Connect power to the switch (page 2-14).
 Once the switch is mounted, plug it into the nearby main power source. - 6.
-Connect the network cables (page 2-18).
+Connect the network cables (page 2-15).
 Using the appropriate network cables, connect the network devices to the switch ports. - 7.
-Connect a Redundant Power Supply (RPS), (optional-page 2-19).You may wish to use the RPS option on your Switch 2824 or Switch 2848.
+Connect a Redundant Power Supply (RPS), (optional-page 2-16).
+You may wish to use the RPS option on your Switch.
 To do so you must connect the RPS using the cables supplied with the RPS, to the back of the switch. - 8.
-Connect a console to the switch (optional-page 2-22).
+Connect a console to the switch (optional-page 2-19).
 You may wish to modify the switch's configuration, for example, to configure an IP address so it can be managed using a web browser, from an SNMP network management station, or through a Telnet session.
 Configuration changes can be made easily by using the included console cable to connect a PC to the switch's console port.